BMscis/reach-tutorial/Documentation/Tutorial/Chapters/backend.md

     - `minBid`.
     - `lenInBlocks`.

-2. Once the contract has been published onto the blockchain, we will need to notify the `Creator`'s frontend that the auction is ready to be deployed.
+2. Once the contract has been published onto the blockchain, we will need to notify the `Auctioneer`'s frontend that the auction is ready to be deployed.

     ```javascript
     //++ Add auctionReady function.
     auctionReady: Fun([], Null)
     ```
-3. We also need to allow the Creator to see each bid in the auction.
+3. We also need to allow the Auctioneer to see each bid in the auction.

     - SeeBid sends a `Bidder`.`Address` and the latest bid `UInt` to the frontend.